Analytics Builder FAQs

 The Conversational Cloud Analytics Builder offers users to create custom dashboards that can best fit their business needs.
 To create your own custom dashboards, please contact your LivePerson Account Manager or Customer Success Manager for additional information on how to obtain Edit Access to Analytics Builder.

-The data currently available in Conversational Cloud predefined dashboards is detailed below.
+To view available data in Conversational Cloud see Predefined dashboards.
 Data in My Account is dependent on your individual account settings.

 With regard to data storage, where are the Analytics Builder servers located?
 In the same LivePerson data centres or in the Microstrategy cloud?